Azio0/NetworkAnalysisOne/README.md

 - **Parent**: `vpnAPI` (class) - The class this method belongs to.
 - **Parameters**: `data` (The data set returned from LookupIP) - The network's information.
-- **Returns**: A data set containing the IP's information and status code.
+- **Returns**: A data set containing the network type and status code.

 #### `CheckLocation(data)`